 - Reside within the City of Chicago

-- Participate in 8-10 weeks of Job Readiness Training and obtain a certificate of completion from one of the 8 referring agencies.
+- Participate in 4-6 weeks of Job Readiness Training and obtain a certificate of completion from one of the13 referring agencies.

-- Apprentice participants that are referred are required to be released from the following:
+- Second Chance participants that are referred are required to be released from the following:

-- Up to 265 Apprentices may be employed by CTA in one calendar year.
-Start and end dates per Apprentice are on a rolling basis.
+Up to 265 Second Chance participants may be employed by CTA in one calendar year.
+Start and end dates per Second Chance participant are on a rolling basis.

 How long does the program last?

-- Based on job performance and attendance, an Apprentice may serve in an apprenticeship for 9 to 21 months.
+Based on job performance and attendance, a participant may serve for 12 months.

 How much does the program pay?

-- Apprentices are paid at a rate of $9.50 per hour and may work up to 40 hours per week.
+Participants are paid at a rate of $10.50 per hour and may work up to 40 hours per week.
 Pay checks are issued on a bi-weekly pay period.

 - Applicants are fingerprinted for background processing.